Elijah Cummings dead at 68

 Rep. Elijah Cummings, the powerful House Democrat who represented Baltimore for more than two decades and was a vocal critic of President Trump, died early Thursday after battling health problems, his office said in a statement

-Cummings, who was 68, died at Johns Hopkins Hospital in Baltimore, his hometown.
+Cummings, who was 68, died at Gilchrist Hospice Care, a Johns Hopkins affiliate.
 As chair of the House Oversight and Reform Committee, he was one of the most powerful Democrats in Washington, and played a key role in the House Democrats' ongoing efforts to impeach Trump.

+His office said in a brief statement that he died "due to complications concerning longstanding health challenges."

 "This is a terrible tragedy," Howard Dean, the former governor of Vermont, tweeted.
 "Elijah is one of the most honest, thoughtful, decent people I ever met in politics.
 His moral compass was unfailing throughout his life in and out of politics.
 My deepest thanks to Elijah’s family for lending him to our country for all these years."

-Cummings has not returned to work after an undisclosed medical procedure that he said would only keep him away for about a week.
+Cummings did not return to work after an undisclosed medical procedure that he said would only keep him away for about a week.
 The New York Times reported that Cummings was recently seen using a wheelchair with an oxygen tank.
 The paper reported that he had heart surgery in 2017 and had a bacterial infection in his knee.

 In the House, Cummings built a substantial power base.
 At the time of his death, he was chairman of the influential House Oversight Committee and a leading voice in the Congressional Black Caucus.
 He played a key role in the impeachment inquiry into President Donald Trump.